StudyVector works from your exact syllabus, your exact board, and your exact weak topics. Generic AI does not know that by default.

-AI can explain, quiz and help organise revision.
+A study tool can explain, quiz and help organise revision.
 But GCSE and A-Level marks come from the exact course: subject, board, command word, topic, working and mark-scheme logic.
-This page compares general AI help, generic AI study tools and StudyVector's premium exam-specific practice loop.
+This page compares general study help, generic study tools and StudyVector's premium exam-specific revision loop.

 Explaining a concept in different words, brainstorming revision plans, or checking a rough idea.